 According to the Tax Policy Center, more than 80 percent of taxpayers will see reduced 2018 taxes as a result of these changes.
 However, 42.5 percent of these cuts will be enjoyed by the top 5 percent of taxpayers: those who earn at least $307,900 annually.

-If you owe money to the IRS and need help with resolving this debt, contact the team at Solvable today.
-We’ll ask a few basic questions about your tax debt and use this information to match you with vetted, highly rated companies that help individuals in situations like yours.
+If you owe money to the IRS and need help with resolving this back taxes, contact the team at Solvable today.
+We’ll ask a few basic questions about your back taxes and use this information to match you with vetted, highly rated companies that help individuals in situations like yours.
 Make 2019 the year that you take care of your tax problems once and for all.